Improvement Projects

 Cooper Field Utility Enhancements

-The steam-line infrastructure under and near Cooper Field is nearing the end of its life.
-Modernizing the steam lines will reduce leakage and improve energy efficiency.
-The new field will be composed of innovative materials, including pads that make the field safer for the athletes.
+The steam-line infrastructure under and near Cooper Field was nearing the end of its life.
+Modernizing the steam lines has reduced leakage and improved energy efficiency.
+The new field is composed of innovative materials, including pads that make the field safer for the athletes.